 Frequently Asked Questions

-- → How do you split lobster tails for grilling?
+- → How do you keep lobster tails from drying out on the grill?

 - → What is cowboy butter made of?

-Cowboy butter blends melted butter with garlic, lemon juice, Dijon mustard, Worcestershire sauce, smoked paprika, red pepper flakes, parsley, and chives.
+It's a blend of melted butter, garlic, lemon juice, Dijon mustard, Worcestershire sauce, smoked paprika, herbs, and spices.

-- → Can cowboy butter be prepared in advance?
+- → Can you make cowboy butter ahead of time?

-- → What side dishes pair well with grilled lobster tails?
+- → What sides pair well with grilled lobster?